For many of its 1 billion monthly active users, Instagram is used just a social media site for recreational purposes.

 That means trying out different image and text combinations as part of your social media marketing strategy.

-Keep a close eye on the numbers, to see how well each of your ads are performing.
+Keep a close eye on the numbers, to see how well each of your ads is performing.

 This will allow you to double down on ads that are working and stop the ones that are wasting money.